Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Building Operators

 After consenting on the experiment website, participants first performed \textit{calibration tasks} to measure screen-to-pixel ratio and eye-to-screen distance.
 The experiment consisted of five blocks, one for each task.
 For each task, participants first viewed instructional screens and a short video clip explaining the task, completed two training trials with fixed stimuli across participants, and then performed ten testing trials with randomized stimuli, resulting in a total of $5 \times (10 + 2) = 60$ trials per participant.
 Finally, participants provided demographic information and optional text feedback on their strategies and the clarity of instructions.

-We recruited 16 participants in an IRB-approved study [removed for anonymization] on \texttt{Prolific.co} who are between the ages of 18 and 65, have normal or corrected-to-normal vision, speak fluent English, and reside in the United States.
-The study was distributed to a balanced sample of participants.
+We recruited 24 participants in an IRB-approved study (STU00223203) on \texttt{Prolific.co} who are between the ages of 18 and 65, have normal or corrected-to-normal vision, speak fluent English, and reside in the United States.
+We excluded 8 participants who have measured eye-to-screen distance less than 20 cm or have Pearson correlation < 0.5 to the answers, as typical participants showed correlations $> 0.95$ and maintained the expected viewing distance of approximately $50$ cm.\footnote{This exclusion criteria was not pre-registered; we applied the same exclusion criteria to the experiment we ran in~\Cref{sec:apply-operator}, where they were pre-registered.} The study was distributed to a gender-balanced sample of participants.
+Participants ranged in age from 31 to 63 (M = 43.6, SD = 9.7).
 We paid each participant \$4.86 for completing the experiment, with a potential bonus of up to \$1.50 depending on the participants' precision.
-The experiment took on average 18.6 minutes to finish, resulting in an hourly wage of \$20.51 / hr, exceeding the US federal minimum wage.
+The experiment took on average 18.6 minutes to finish, resulting in an hourly wage of \$20.51 / hr.